Enhancing biodiversity in Yeovilton and District Civil Parish

 Limington has far fewer orchards in particular than it did 100 years ago, which is notable when looking at the OS 1st Edition map of Limington (1880s) which you can see below.

-Planting in the parish - specifically around the River Yeo - can also really help to naturally prevent flooding, both locally and downstream (on the Somerset Levels).
-Any planting we do on the banks of the river will be planned in partnership with the Somerset Rivers Authority (SRA) who have already carried out work in the area.
+Planting around the River Yeo is also immensely important as a means of natural flood protection, both locally and downstream (on the Somerset Levels).
+Our planting near the Yeo was planned in partnership with the Somerset Rivers Authority (SRA) who also provided the trees and contributed to fencing costs.

 How